-Most of the financial components of your offer of funding are paid through Human Resources - Payroll Services, on a bi-monthly basis.
+Most of the financial components of your Offer of Funding are paid through Human Resources - Payroll Services, on a bi-monthly basis.
 The one exception is the first month of each term (September, January and May) when payment is made at the end of the month.
-This includes assistantships (teaching and research), most internal scholarships, and all external scholarships.
-It is your responsibility to be prepared to be financially self-sufficient for the months of September, January and May.
+This includes assistantships (teaching and research), most internal scholarships and all external scholarships.
+It is your responsibility to be financially self-sufficient for the months of September, January and May.

-In order to be eligible to receive any payments authorized by the Faculty of Graduate Studies and Research through Payroll Services, you must complete a Personal Information Form which is available from Payroll Services, Room 507A Robertson Hall; 8:30 a.m. - 4:30 p.m.; Monday to Friday.
+In order to be eligible to receive any payments authorized by the Faculty of Graduate and Postdoctoral Affairs through Payroll Services, you must complete a Personal Information Form which is available from Payroll Services, Room 507A Robertson Hall, 8:30 a.m. - 4:30 p.m., Monday to Friday.
 You will be required to present your social insurance number (SIN) card and personal banking information before electronic bank deposits can be facilitated.
 It is only necessary to present this information once, during your first term of admission.
 However, if your banking information changes in subsequent terms, you should notify Payroll Services.